 QR5.5.3 Spin Spreads

-Magnetism differs from charge because splitting a magnet gives two more magnets, each with its own north and south pole (Figure 5.13), but dividing a positive-negative charge produces positive and negative parts.
-Also, joining two small magnets gives a big one, so big magnets come from small ones, and the smallest possible magnet is the electron.
+Dividing a positive-negative charge produces positive and negative parts, but splitting a magnet gives two more magnets, each with its own north and south pole (Figure 5.13).
+Joining two small magnets also gives a big one, so big magnets come from small ones, and the smallest possible magnet is the electron.

 Figure 5.13.
 Splitting a magnet gives two magnets

-An electron is essentially a tiny magnet whose north pole is at right angles to its spin, and whose south pole is the opposite, so could spin cause magnetism?
-Quantum theory requires all matter to spin, so it is a basic property of matter, like mass and charge.
-Current physics calls spin imaginary because an electron is a point particle, so it can’t spin, but this model lets electrons spin outside space.
+Physics describes an electron as a tiny magnet, whose north pole is at right angles to its spin and its south pole is the opposite, so spin relates to magnetism.
+If matter distributes itself to cause gravity by its mass, and electrical effects by its charge, could its spin cause magnetism?
+In quantum theory, all matter spins, so it is a basic property like mass and charge.
+Current physics calls the spin of an electron imaginary because point particles can’t spin, but in this model, electrons spin in quantum space (4.7.1).

 Figure 5.14.
 Electrons align to give magnetism

-Particle models postulate particles with one magnetic pole called magnetic monopoles.
-Nothing in Maxwell’s equations of magnetism prohibits them, so despite no evidence, they are argued to exist (Rajantie, 2016).
-But if spin causes magnetism, monopoles don’t exist, so this is yet another fruitless standard model search, like that for gravitons.
+Yet particle models still postulate magnetic monopoles, particles with one magnetic pole, because Maxwell’s equations of magnetism don’t prohibit them.
+The current theory vacuum allows such speculation (Rajantie, 2016) despite no evidence, but if spin causes magnetism, monopoles can’t exist.
+This is then just another fruitless standard model search, like that for gravitons.

-What then does spin do?
-By the Pauli exclusion principle, opposite-spin electrons can occupy the same point but same-spin electrons can’t.
-This applies because electrons can spin into different regions of quantum space (4.7.1), so if one spins up and the other down, they don’t overlap.
-In contrast, same-spin electrons compete for the same space.
-Spin then lets opposite spin electrons occupy the same point but not same spin electrons.
+What then is the effect of spin?
+The Pauli exclusion principle lets opposite-spin electrons occupy the same point but not same-spin electrons.
+This follows if electrons spin in different regions of quantum space (4.7.1), so if one spins up and the other down, they don’t overlap, but same-spin electrons compete for the same space.
+Spin lets opposite spin electrons occupy the same point but not same spin electrons.

-Opposite magnets deepen the space between them, so less competition lets the network run faster.
-The magnets restart more often where the field is faster, so they move together, i.e. attract.
-But between same magnets, same-spin processes compete for the same space so the network runs slower.
-The magnets restart more often away from each other, so they move apart, i.e. repel.
-Magnets then attract or repel by biasing the speed of the quantum field between them, just as charges do but for a different reason.
+When opposite poles deepen the space between them, the network there runs faster because more quantum space means less interference.
+Matter restarts more often where the field is faster, so the magnets move together, i.e. attract.
+But between same poles, same-spins compete for the same space, so the network runs slower, making the magnets restart more often away from each other and move apart, i.e. repel.
+Magnets then attract or repel by biasing the speed of the quantum field between them, as charges do, but based on spin not charge.

 Charge and magnetism both involve electrons, so why don’t static charges affect magnets?
 If magnetism is a spin direction, and charge is a processing remainder, these properties won’t interact.
 Spin doesn’t change charge, and charge doesn’t change spin, so they don’t affect each other.

-Why then are electrical and magnetic fields always at right angles?
+Why then are electrical and magnetic fields at right angles?
 Electrons as one-dimensional matter can only move as matter on one axis.
-When an electric field creates a current, electrons moving in the same direction must align their matter axes to do so, which also aligns their spins.
-An electron always moves on its matter axis and spins at right angles to that, so its magnetic and electrical fields are always at right angles.
+When an electric field creates a current, electrons must align their matter axes to move the same way, which also aligns their spins.
+An electron moving on its matter axis spins at right angles to that, so magnetic and electrical effects are at right angles even though electrons cause both.

-Currents cause magnetism because aligning electrons to move in a direction also makes them spin the same way, which is magnetism.
-Electrons moving in one direction down a wire spin one way, and in the other direction spin the opposite way.
+Currents cause magnetism because aligning electrons to move in one direction also aligns their spins to cause magnetism.
+Electrons moving down a wire spin one way, and in the other direction spin the opposite way to give an opposite magnetic effect.
 Equally, when a magnet moves, it acts to align the electron’s axes so they move as a current.

-Why then does magnetism fade faster than charge?
-Charge decreases as an inverse square because it spreads on a two-dimensional sphere surface but when spin deepens space, magnetism also spreads in a third dimension.
+Spin also explains why magnetism fades faster than charge.
+Charge decreases as an inverse square because it spreads in two-dimensions, but when spin deepens space, magnetism also spreads in a third dimension.
 The effect disappears between same poles, so magnetism fades on average more than an inverse square but less than an inverse cube.

 Next